oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Client Authentication {#client_authentication}

-Since a browser-based application's source code is delivered to the end-user's browser, it cannot contain provisioned secrets.
-As such, a browser-based app with native OAuth support is considered a public client as defined by Section 2.1 of OAuth 2.0 {{RFC6749}}.
+Since a browser-based application's source code is delivered to the end-user's browser, it is unfit to contain provisioned secrets.
+As a consequence, browser-based applications are typically deployed as public clients as defined by Section 2.1 of OAuth 2.0 {{RFC6749}}.

 Secrets that are statically included as part of an app distributed to